jasonjlam/graphicsfinal/README.md

 * To use, add "vary ... *type*" where type is the kind of interpolation you want
 * Vary still has functionality without a given type, and defaults to linear

-# To do:
+# Different types of shading
-* Adding lights to the symbol table
+* Implements flat, Gouraud, and Phong shading
-* Varying types of shading
+* To use, add "shading ... *type*" where type is one of flat, gouraud, or phong
-* Adding parameter to use saved coordinate systems instead of the stack
+* Defaults to flat shading